mirkodelmoro25/Stereo-Vision-3D-Object-Reconstruction/README.md

 # Stereo Vision 3D Object Reconstruction

-3D object reconstruction using stereo vision is a cutting-edge technology which allows to create realistic 3D models that can be used in product design, marketing materials, and more.
-The aim of this work is to obtain accurate 3D models using computer vision approaches.
+3D object reconstruction using stereo vision is a cutting-edge technology that allows the creation of realistic 3D models that can be used in product design, marketing materials, and more.
+The goal of this work is to obtain accurate 3D models using computer vision approaches.
 This system involves the use of two cameras to capture multiple images of an object from different viewpoints, then depth information is extracted from